 - Edit large files

 Yet another amazing Hex editor – specifically tailored for GNOME.
 Well, I personally use Elementary OS, so I find it listed in the App Center.
 You should find it in the Software Center as well.
 If not, refer to the GitHub page for the source.
+For Ubuntu-based distros, install it using the command below:

 You can use this editor to view/edit in either hex or ASCII.
 The user interface is quite simple – as you can see in the image above.